MatthiasLienhard/opencat_micropython/README.md

 I used Ez 3D Printed OpenCat from thingiverse: https://www.thingiverse.com/thing:3384371

+Here you see the first steps it made: https://www.youtube.com/watch?v=MNgKbt5TRXs

 This project is in a very early state.
 I did not look at the original opencat firmware, so pinout is probably different.
 Servo ids: FLS, FLK, BLS, BLK, FRS, FRK, BRS, BRK, T, HY, HP
 - F: front leg